 Jesus was saying that the Father opens the eyes and ears of those to whom he has chosen to reveal the truth and stops the ears and blinds the eyes of those from whom he has hidden the truth.
 He does the revealing and the hiding because he is sovereign, not because some are willing to listen and others are not.
-Notice he is speaking about hearing and seeing, not listening and looking.
 He is the one who gives the ability to receive the gospel or not.
 We are not the ones who choose whether or not to accept the truth.

 Romans 8:28-30 attributes the entire process of salvation to the sovereign action of God, “And we know that for those who love God all things work together for good, for those who are called according to his purpose.
 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”

 These verses are meant to assure us that God will complete the work he began in us when we first believed because he chose us even when we were dead in our sins and estranged from him.
 If he loved us enough to sacrifice his only Son on our behalf while we were still alienated from him, why would he condemn us now that we have been reconciled to him?
 As Paul goes on to say: